 What causes hepatitis

-Hepatitis A infection is spread by direct contact with a person who has the illness or from consuming contaminated food, drink or ice.
-The food or drink would be contaminated with the faeces (poo) of an infected person.
+Hepatitis A infection is spread by direct contact with a person who has the illness, or from consuming food, drink or ice contaminated with the faeces (poo) of an infected person.

-The recent outbreak of hepatitis A across Australia was caused by people eating contaminated frozen berries imported from China and Chile.
+In 2015 there was an outbreak of hepatitis A across Australia caused by people eating contaminated frozen berries imported from China.
 Particular brands of frozen berries were recalled, and health warnings and information issued by the Australian Government Department of Health.

-Hepatitis B spreads through contact with bodily fluids such as blood, sweat, saliva or semen from a person who has it.
-You can have it without knowing it and may be a carrier.
+Hepatitis B spreads through contact with the bodily fluids (such as blood, sweat, saliva or semen) of a person who has it.
+You can have hepatitis B without knowing it and may be a carrier.

 Hepatitis C is usually transferred by blood, such as between intravenous drug users, or between a mother and her baby.

-Your doctor will talk to you and examine you.
+Your doctor will talk to you and examine you for signs of hepatitis.
 Infection with hepatitis A, B and C can be confirmed with blood tests.

 You can talk to your doctor if you think you may be at risk of being infected with hepatitis through contact with bodily fluids or medical treatments.
 Also discuss prevention if you’re planning to travel to a country where you might consume contaminated food or water.